Grain LNG Terminal: Current facilities

+General view of the terminal from across the Thames.

 The Grain LNG terminal currently has a LNG storage capacity of one million cubic metres and a throughput capability of 15 million tonnes per annum, equivalent to 20% of UK gas demand.
 In terms of storage capacity it is the largest LNG facility in Europe and the eighth largest in the world.
 The regasification plant has a capacity of 645 GWh/day (58 million cubic metres per day).
 Gas flows in two pipelines to Shorne, Kent, where there are two connections to the NTS: Grain NTS 1 & Grain NTS 2 (also designated NTS Feeder No.5 and Feeder No. 18).

 A ship reloading facility was added to the terminal in 2015 to enable shippers to take advantage of competitive world prices.
 A truck loading facility was commissioned in 2015 to transfer LNG directly to filling stations.

 Grain LNG Ltd does not own the LNG or the gas that it handles but charges for gasifying it.
 Current (2016) users include BP, Centrica (British Gas Trading), Iberdrola (Spain), Sonatrach (Algeria), Engie (France), and Uniper (Germany).

 To ensure that the quality of gas entering the NTS meets the requirements of the Gas Safety (Management) Regulations 1996 the terminal has LNG blending facilities.
 There is a propane storage and blending unit to increase the calorific value of the gas entering the NTS if required.
 If necessary natural gas can be ballasted with nitrogen to reduce its Wobbe Number; there are two liquid nitrogen plants (owned and operated by Air Products) with a storage capacity of 5,000 tonnes of liquid nitrogen.

 Grain LNG is classified as an Upper-Tier site under The Control of Major Accident Hazards (COMAH) Regulations 2015.
 A siren is installed in Grain village (north-west of the site) that would be used in the event of an incident occurring at the Grain LNG site that requires the activation of the external emergency plan.